 Step One: Ask if any neighbors have seen your pet, they might have noticed which direction they went off in, or by chance might have taken them in.

-Step Three: If the shelter has not been brought your pet by Animal Control or a citizen you will be asked to fill out a Lost Report.
+Step Three: Once you visit our location, and your pet is not at the shelter, you will be asked to fill out a Lost Report.
 This report will contain your contact info as well as a description of your pet.
 If possible print or email a picture of your pet to the shelter, it will help us immensely!

 Step Four: Keep checking and keep looking!
 Visit any of the links to the right and print out flyers to post in your neighborhood, don't give up hope!
 Include your pet's sex, age, weight, breed, color, and any special markings.
 When describing your pet, leave out one identifying characteristic and ask the person who finds your pet to describe it.